Pagination

 Set up page pagination

-If the API supports it, you can set a page size parameter name and size, so that Data Fetcher knows when to stop paginating more reliably.
+If the API supports it, you can set a page size parameter and size, so that Data Fetcher knows when to stop paginating more reliably.

 • Set the name of the page size parameter: